SMRT sleeper replacement complete, speed limits to be lifted

 - Posted 20 Jan 2017 12:49

-SINGAPORE: Train commuters can look forward to faster and more comfortable rides, with speed restrictions on the North-South and East-West (NSEWL) lines being lifted with the official completion of the sleeper replacement project on Friday (Jan 20).
+SINGAPORE: Trains on the North-South and East-West Lines (NSEWL) will run faster with speed restrictions being lifted after the completion of the sleeper replacement project on Friday (Jan 20).

 Since August 2013, the Land Transport Authority (LTA) and operator SMRT have been replacing ageing wooden sleepers on the lines with longer-lasting concrete ones.